oldmanbluntz/OctoLightFT232h/README.md

 Forked from Gigibu5/OctoLight

 Still trying to figure out the last few things.
 Any help would be appreciated.
 It installs.
 It activates.
 It won't turn the light on and off.
-Currently a problem with line 121.
-Here is thr output in the log.
+Here is the output in the log.
 There are 2 parts.

-2023-01-23 13:35:58,498 - octoprint.plugin.core - ERROR - Exception while executing injection factory <function settings_plugin_inject_factory.<locals>.f at 0x7f9bfad6b7f0>
+2023-01-24 00:50:43,142 - octoprint.plugin.core - ERROR - Exception while executing injection factory <function settings_plugin_inject_factory.<locals>.f at 0x7f83e01df640>
 Traceback (most recent call last):
   File "/home/octo/OctoPrint/venv/lib/python3.10/site-packages/octoprint/plugin/core.py", line 1946, in initialize_implementation
     return_value = factory(name, implementation)